vietansegan/segan/README.txt

-1. Compile
+=== COMPILE ===
     cd <SEGAN_PATH>
     ant jar
     cp -r lib dist/

-2. Process data
-To process data from multiple files from a folder cd <SEGAN_PATH>
-   java -cp 'dist/segan.jar:dist/lib/*' main.ProcessData --dataset <dataset-name> --text-data <input-text-folder> --response-file <response-file> --otput-folder <output-folder>

-where
-- <dataset-name>	The name of the dataset
-- <input-text-folder>	The folder that contains input text data, in which each file is one document
-- <response-file>	The file contains the response variable, one line for each document
-- <output-folder>	The folder where the processed data will be stored

-To process data from a single file, each line is a document with the following format: <doc_id>\t<doc_content>\n cd <SEGAN_PATH>
-   java -cp 'dist/segan.jar:dist/lib/*' main.ProcessData --dataset <dataset-name> -file --text-data <input-text-file> --response-file <response-file> --otput-folder <output-folder>

-where
-- <dataset-name>        The name of the dataset
-- <input-text-file>	The file that contains input text data, in which each line is one document
-- <response-file>       The file contains the response variable, one line for each document
-- <output-folder>	The folder where the processed data will be stored

-For unsupervised models like LDA or HDP, we do not need <response-file>.

-For more options for processing data
-    java -cp dist/segan.jar main.ProcessData -help

-Examples
-- To process the toydata (from multiple files in a folder) java -cp 'dist/segan.jar:dist/lib/*' main.ProcessData --dataset toydata --text-data toydata/text/ --response-file toydata/response.txt --output-folder toydata/processed-data/

-*** Note
-- If you see the following, they are expected
-Trying to add database driver (JDBC): RmiJdbc.RJDriver - Error, not in CLASSPATH?
-Trying to add database driver (JDBC): jdbc.idbDriver - Error, not in CLASSPATH?
-Trying to add database driver (JDBC): org.gjt.mm.mysql.Driver - Error, not in CLASSPATH?
-Trying to add database driver (JDBC): com.mckoi.JDBCDriver - Error, not in CLASSPATH?
-Trying to add database driver (JDBC): org.hsqldb.jdbcDriver - Error, not in CLASSPATH?

-- If you have java.lang.OutOfMemoryError: Java heap space, try to increase the memory allocated for Java by using -Xmx and -Xms options (e.g., -Xmx4096M -Xms4096M to use 4G of RAM)

-3. Run LDA
-To run LDA Gibbs sampler with the default hyperparameter setting java -cp 'dist/segan.jar:dist/lib/*' main.runLDA --dataset <dataset-name> --folder <processed-data-folder> --K <number-of-topics> --output <output-folder>

-where
-- <dataset-name>		The name of the dataset
-- <processed-data-folder>	The folder storing the processed data (i.e., the output folder of main.ProcessData above)
-- <number-of-topics>		    Number of topics
-- <output-folder> 		    	   The output folder

-For more options for running LDA
-    java -cp 'dist/segan.jar:dist/lib/*' main.RunLDA -help

-Example to run LDA on the processed toydata
-    java -cp 'dist/segan.jar:dist/lib/*' main.RunLDA --dataset toydata --folder toydata/processed-data/ --K 10 --output toydata/lda/ -v -report 20

-4. Run SLDA
-To run SLDA Gibbs sampler with the default hyperparameter setting java -cp 'dist/segan.jar:dist/lib/*' main.runSLDA --dataset <dataset-name> --folder <processed-data-folder> --K <number-of-topics> --output <output-folder>

-For more options for running SLDA java -cp 'dist/segan.jar:dist/lib/*' main.RunSLDA --help

-Examples
-- To run SLDA on the processed toydata java -cp 'dist/segan.jar:dist/lib/*' main.RunSLDA --dataset toydata --folder toydata/processed-data/ --K 10 --output toydata/slda/ -v -report 20

-5. Run SHLDA
-To run SHLDA Gibbs sampler with the default settings java -cp 'dist/segan.jar:dist/lib/*' main.runSHLDA --dataset <dataset-name> --folder <processed-data-folder> --output <output-folder>

-For more options for running SHLDA
-    java -cp 'dist/segan.jar:dist/lib/*' main.RunSHLDA --help

-Examples
-- To run SHLDA on the processed toydata java -cp 'dist/segan.jar:dist/lib/*' main.RunSHLDA --dataset toydata --folder toydata/processed-data/ --output toydata/shlda/ -v

-6. Create cross validation data java -cp 'dist/segan.jar:dist/lib/*' main.CreateCrossValidationFolds --dataset <dataset-name> --folder <processed-data-folder> --output <cross-validation-folder> --num-folds <number-of-folds> --tr2dev-ratio <training-to-development ratio> --num-classes <number-of-discretized-classes>
+=== PROCESS DATA ===
+The main kind of data that segan deals with is textual data in which there is a collection of documents, each of which is associated with some additional values which can be either continuous (response variable) or discrete (label) or both.

+The texts can be stored in either a big file (each line is a document) or a folder (each file is a document).

+1. Processing text-only data from multiple files from a folder.
+The filename will be the document id. java -cp 'dist/segan.jar:dist/lib/*' main.ProcessData --dataset <dataset-name> --text-data <input-text-folder> --data-folder <data-folder> --format-folder <format-folder>

+   - <dataset-name>:	The name of the dataset
+   - <input-text-folder>:	The folder that contains input text data, in which each file is one document
+   - <data-folder>:	The folder where the processed data will be stored
+   - <format-folder>:	The subfolder that the processed data will be stored.
+More specifically, after running this, the processed data will be stored in "<output-folder>/<dataset-name>/<format-folder>"

+2. Processing text-only data from a single file, in which each line is a document with the following format: <doc_id>\t<doc_content>\n

+   java -cp 'dist/segan.jar:dist/lib/*' main.ProcessData --dataset <dataset-name> -file --text-data <input-text-folder> --data-folder <data-folder> --format-folder <format-folder>

+   Other options:
+   --format-file:	By default, all processed data files will be named <dataset-name>.<extension>, e.g., <dataset-name>.dat, <dataset-name>.wvoc etc. If you want to rename the formatted file, use this option.

+3. Processing data with continuous response variable.
+Each document is associated with a single continuous value.

+   As (1) and (2) but with an additional argument:
+      --response-file <response-file>
+   where <response-file> has the following format: <docid>\t<response_value>\n

+4. Processing data with discrete label.
+Each document is associated with a set of discrete labels.

+   As (1) and (2) but with an additional argument:
+      --label-file <label-file>
+   where <label-file> has the following format: <docid>\t<label_1>\t<label_2>\t...<\n>

+   Other arguments:
+   --L: Maximum label vocab size
+   --min-label-df: Minimum label frequency

+5. Create cross validation data (currently only support data with continuous responses)

+   java -cp 'dist/segan.jar:dist/lib/*' main.CreateCrossValidationFolds --dataset <dataset-name> --data-folder <data-folder> --format-folder <format-folder> --output <cross-validation-folder> --num-folds <number-of-folds> --tr2dev-ratio <training-to-development ratio> --num-classes <number-of-discretized-classes>

    *** Note: --num-classes is the number of classes that the response variable is discretized into, which is used for stratified sampling.
 For example, if --num-classes = 3, the response variables are discretized into 3 classes, and CreateCrossValidationFolds will try to preserve the distributions of these 3 classes in training, development and test sets.
 Default, --num-classes = 1.

-Example:
-   java -Xmx4096M -Xms4096M -cp 'dist/segan.jar:dist/lib/*' main.CreateCrossValidationFolds --dataset amazon-data --folder amazon-data/processed-data/ --num-folds 5 --tr2dev-ratio 0.8 --num-classes 3 --output amazon-data/crossvalidation-5-0.8/
+=== Run SLDA ===
+1. Run SLDA Gibbs sampler with the default setting java -cp 'dist/segan.jar:dist/lib/*:/fs/clip-ml/gurobi502/linux64/lib/gurobi.jar' sampler.supervised.regression.SLDA --dataset <dataset-name> --data-folder <data-folder> --format-folder <format-folder> --output <result-folder> --K <number-of-topics> -z

-7. Run SLDA with cross validation data
+2. Run SLDA Gibbs sampler for cross validation
-7a.
-To train on training data of all folds java -cp 'dist/segan.jar:dist/lib/*' main.RunSLDA --dataset <dataset-name> --folder <processed-data-folder> --K <number-of-topics> --output <output-folder> --cv-folder <cross-validation-folder> --num-folds <number-of-folds> --run-mode train
+   a) To train on training data

-Example:
-   java -Xmx4096M -Xms4096M -cp 'dist/segan.jar:dist/lib/*' main.RunSLDA --dataset amazon-data --folder amazon-data/processed-data/ --K 25 --output amazon-data/slda/ -v -report 1 --burnIn 250 --maxIter 500 --sampleLag 25 -s -v -d --cv-folder amazon-data/crossvalidation-5-0.8/ --num-folds 5 --run-mode train
+   java -cp 'dist/segan.jar:dist/lib/*:/fs/clip-ml/gurobi502/linux64/lib/gurobi.jar' sampler.supervised.regression.SLDA --dataset <dataset-name> --data-folder <data-folder> --format-folder <format-folder> --output <result-folder> --K <number-of-topics> --cv-folder <cross-validation-folder> --num-folds <number-of-folds> --run-mode train -z

-7b.
-To test on test data of all folds after training: use the same command line except for using 'test' --run-mode

-Example:
-   java -Xmx4096M -Xms4096M -cp 'dist/segan.jar:dist/lib/*' main.RunSLDA --dataset amazon-data --folder amazon-data/processed-data/ --K 25 --output amazon-data/slda/ -v -report 1 --burnIn 50 --maxIter 100 --sampleLag 10 -s -v -d --cv-folder amazon-data/crossvalidation-5-0.8/ --num-folds 5 --run-mode test

-*** Note:
-A) During test time, multiple models outputted during training time (in fold ~/report) will be used, each will run for --maxIter iterations.
-Thus, if --maxIter is big, this will take a while :).

-B) Running test will output various result files which corresponds to different ways of using the Gibbs samples for prediction.
-The evaluation measurements are Pearson's Correlation Coefficient, Mean Squared Error and R-squared.
-The result files are:
-- single-final.txt: Using the final predicted values of each individual model to predict
-- single-avg.txt: Using the average predicted values of each individual model to predict
-- multiple-final.txt: Using the final predicted values of each individual model, and average over them to predict
-- multiple-avg.txt: Using the average predicted values of each individual model, and average over them to predict More details to come, but if you don't really care about various ways to do prediction, just use the result in 'multiple-avg.txt', which usually gives the best performance.

-C) To run on a particular fold, use the "--fold" option.
-For example, "--fold 0" to run only on fold 0.
-If no "--fold" option is available, all available folds will be used.
+   b) To test, use "--run-mode test" instead of "--run-mode train"

-7c.
-To run both train and test, use 'train-test' --run-mode
+   c) To do both training and test, use "--run-mode train-test" instead

-Example
-    java -Xmx4096M -Xms4096M -cp 'dist/segan.jar:dist/lib/*' main.RunSLDA --dataset amazon-data --folder amazon-data/processed-data/ --K 25 --output amazon-data/slda/ -v -report 1 --burnIn 10 --maxIter 20 --sampleLag 5 -s -v -d --cv-folder amazon-data/crossvalidation-5-0.8/ --num-folds 5 --run-mode train-test

-8. To run Lexical SHLDA:
-   - Set up gurobi (see HOWTO.txt)
-   - Use main.RunLexicalSHLDA
-   - Include gurobi.jar in the classpath

-   java -Xmx4096M -Xms4096M -cp 'dist/segan.jar:dist/lib/*:/fs/clip-ml/gurobi502/linux64/lib/gurobi.jar' main.RunLexicalSHLDA --dataset 112 --folder /fs/clip-political/vietan/data/govtrack/ --output /fs/clip-political/vietan/data/govtrack/model/lex-shlda -v -report 1 --burnIn 100 --maxIter 200 --sampleLag 5 -s -v -d
+   *** Notes:
+   + --fold: to specify a single fold that you want to run on
+   + -z: to perform z-normalization on the response variable
+   + -v: verbose
+   + -d: debug

+=== Run SHLDA ===
+1. Run SHLDA
+   java -cp 'dist/segan.jar:dist/lib/*:/fs/clip-ml/gurobi502/linux64/lib/gurobi.jar' sampler.supervised.regression.SHLDA --dataset <dataset-name> --data-folder <data-folder> --format-folder <format-folder> --output <result-folder> -z

+2. Run SHLDA for cross validation java -cp 'dist/segan.jar:dist/lib/*:/fs/clip-ml/gurobi502/linux64/lib/gurobi.jar' sampler.supervised.regression.SHLDA --dataset <dataset-name> --data-folder <data-folder> --format-folder <format-folder> --output <result-folder> --cv-folder <cross-validation-folder> --num-folds <number-of-folds> --run-mode <run-mode> -z

-*** Example of a pipeline to run SLDA on the amazon reviews
+=== Examples to process and run models with the accompanied amazon data ===
-# compile
-cd <SEGAN_PATH>
-ant jar
-cp -r lib dist/

-# process data
+* Process data
-java -Xmx4096M -Xms4096M -cp 'dist/segan.jar:dist/lib/*' main.ProcessData --dataset amazon-data -file --text-data amazon-data/text.txt --response-file amazon-data/response.txt --output-folder amazon-data/processed-data/ --u 5 --b 3 --bs 5 -s -l --V 5000
+  java -Xmx4096M -Xms4096M -cp 'dist/segan.jar:dist/lib/*' main.ProcessData --dataset amazon-data -file --text-data demo/amazon-data/raw/text.txt --response-file demo/amazon-data/raw/response.txt --data-folder demo --format-folder format-response --u 5 --b 3 --bs 5 -s -l --V 5000

-# run SLDA (with z-normalization on the response variable)
-java -Xmx4096M -Xms4096M -cp 'dist/segan.jar:dist/lib/*' main.RunSLDA --dataset amazon-data --folder amazon-data/processed-data/ --K 25 --output amazon-data/slda/ -v -report 1 --burnIn 250 --maxIter 500 --sampleLag 25 -s

-# create cross validation data
+* Create cross validation
-java -Xmx4096M -Xms4096M -cp 'dist/segan.jar:dist/lib/*' main.CreateCrossValidationFolds --dataset amazon-data --folder amazon-data/processed-data/ --num-folds 5 --tr2dev-ratio 0.8 --num-classes 3 --output amazon-data/crossvalidation-5-0.8/
+  java -Xmx4096M -Xms4096M -cp 'dist/segan.jar:dist/lib/*' main.CreateCrossValidationFolds --dataset amazon-data --data-folder demo --format-folder format-response --num-folds 5 --tr2dev-ratio 0.8 --num-classes 3 --output demo/amazon-data/format-response/crossvalidation-5-0.8/

-# train and test using SLDA on only fold 0
-java -Xmx4096M -Xms4096M -cp 'dist/segan.jar:dist/lib/*' main.RunSLDA --dataset amazon-data --folder amazon-data/processed-data/ --K 25 --output amazon-data/slda/ -v -report 1 --burnIn 250 --maxIter 500 --sampleLag 25 -s -v -d --cv-folder amazon-data/crossvalidation-5-0.8/ --num-folds 5 --run-mode train-test --fold 0
+* Run SLDA on the cross validation data java -cp 'dist/segan.jar:dist/lib/*:/fs/clip-ml/gurobi502/linux64/lib/gurobi.jar' sampler.supervised.regression.SLDA --dataset amazon-data --data-folder demo --format-folder format-response --output demo/amazon-data/format-response/model --K 25 --cv-folder demo/amazon-data/format-response/crossvalidation-5-0.8 --num-folds 5 --run-mode train-test -v -z

+* Run SHLDA on the cross validation data java -cp 'dist/segan.jar:dist/lib/*:/fs/clip-ml/gurobi502/linux64/lib/gurobi.jar' sampler.supervised.regression.SHLDA --dataset amazon-data --data-folder demo --format-folder format-response --output demo/amazon-data/format-response/model --cv-folder demo/amazon-data/format-response/crossvalidation-5-0.8 --num-folds 5 --run-mode train-test -v -z